 - List all sheets in the active workbook or matrix.

-- NEW: Quickly select multiple sheets by pressing CTRL+Up/Down arrow.
+- Quickly select multiple sheets by pressing CTRL + Up/Down arrow.

 - Click a sheet in Object Manager to activate the corresponding sheet in the workbook or matrix.

 - Right-click in Object Manager for access to common worksheet operations, including Delete, Insert, Add, Move, Copy, and Duplicate.